All the times listed below are in Pacific Daylight Time (PDT).

-Aurick Qiao, Petuum, Inc.; School of Computer Science, Carnegie Mellon University; Sang Keun Choe, School of Computer Science, Carnegie Mellon University; Suhas Jayaram Subramanya, Carnegie Mellon University; Willie Neiswanger, Petuum, Inc.; School of Computer Science, Carnegie Mellon University; Qirong Ho, Petuum, Inc.; Hao Zhang, Petuum, Inc.; UC Berkeley; Gregory R. Ganger, Carnegie Mellon University; Eric P. Xing, MBZUAI; Petuum, Inc.; School of Computer Science, Carnegie Mellon University
+Aurick Qiao, Petuum, Inc. and Carnegie Mellon University; Sang Keun Choe and Suhas Jayaram Subramanya, Carnegie Mellon University; Willie Neiswanger, Petuum, Inc. and Carnegie Mellon University; Qirong Ho, Petuum, Inc.; Hao Zhang, Petuum, Inc. and UC Berkeley; Gregory R. Ganger, Carnegie Mellon University; Eric P. Xing, MBZUAI, Petuum, Inc., and Carnegie Mellon University

 Pollux improves scheduling performance in deep learning (DL) clusters by adaptively co-optimizing inter-dependent factors both at the per-job level and at the cluster-wide level.
 Most existing schedulers expect users to specify the number of resources for each job, often leading to inefficient resource use.
 Some recent schedulers choose job resources for users, but do so without awareness of how DL training can be re-optimized to better utilize the provided resources.

 Pollux simultaneously considers both aspects.
 By monitoring the status of each job during training, Pollux models how their goodput (a novel metric we introduce that combines system throughput with statistical efficiency) would change by adding or removing resources.
 Leveraging these information, Pollux dynamically (re-)assigns resources to improve cluster-wide goodput, while respecting fairness and continually optimizing each DL job to better utilize those resources.